 Year-end Checklist for Retail Success

 The end of the calendar year is always a busy time for retail businesses.
-Even this year, when brick-and-mortar stores are generally expecting less foot traffic than normal because of the coronavirus restrictions, stores are still expecting more than their normal daily dose of shoppers.
-So, the last thing retail businesses want to do is year-end inventory.
-That’s why having monthly, and even weekly, inventory counts and reports are crucial.
+The holiday shopping season is ending, and stores are often inundated with returns.
+So, the last thing store owners want to do is year-end inventory.
+That’s why having monthly, and even weekly, inventory counts and reports are crucial and incredible time-savers.

 There are several informational items that every year-end checklist should contain.